-- Have an actuarial experience study4 performed at least once every five years and update actuarial assumptions as needed.
+- Have an actuarial experience study performed at least once every five years and update actuarial assumptions as needed.
 This frequency allows for plans to fund based on updated and reasonable assumptions, and helps prevent very large changes in liabilities and costs that can occur when experience studies are less frequent.
 Assumptions that should be carefully reviewed include the long-term return on assets, salary growth, inflation, mortality tables, age eligibility, and any anticipated changes in the covered population of plan participants, and any special assumptions made to account for unique aspects of the plan.
 As part of this review, assess the overall risk of the assumptions to ensure that what may have been determined to be an acceptable level of risk in any one area has not been compounded.

-- Have an independent actuary (i.e., not the plan actuary) perform a comprehensive actuarial audit of the actuarial valuations5 at least once every five to eight years.
+- Have an independent actuary (i.e., not the plan actuary) perform a comprehensive actuarial audit of the actuarial valuations at least once every five to eight years.
 The purpose of such a review is to provide an independent assessment of the reasonableness of the actuarial methods and assumptions in use and the validity of the resulting actuarially computed contributions and liabilities.
 Actuarial assumptions should be carefully reviewed, discussed with outside experts (including investment advisors), and explicitly approved by the governing body.

 GFOA recommends the following options to reduce ADC volatility: